 Fill-in for a vacationing co-worker

-Ask to fill-in for a position that you are aspiring for, or at least volunteer to accomplish some tasks that are needed to be done while the person holding the position is on holidays.
-It will be a great chance to show your boss that you are ready for more responsibilities and that you are serious about carving a progressive career path.
+Ask to fill-in for a position that you are aspiring for, or at least volunteer to accomplish some tasks while the person holding the position is on holiday.
+It’s an opportunity to show your boss that you’re ready for more responsibilities and that you’re serious about carving a progressive career path.
 It will also show great initiative on your part.
-Just make sure that you can handle the additional work so that you don’t mess up your regular responsibilities.
+Just make sure that you can handle the additional work and plan ahead so that you are able to accomplish your regular responsibilities.

 Summer is a wonderful time to fulfill your reading list.
 You can read in the park, while on a long road trip, or while sunbathing near the beach.
-You can even enjoy the sights while going through a novel.
-Just download an audio book.
+You can even enjoy the sights while going through a novel if you listen to an audio book.
 Reading is the best way to enrich your mind and improve your vocabulary.
-It’s entertaining too!
+(Read: Which is better – reading a book or listening to an audiobook? to know the score)

 Refresh your resume

 Even if you don’t intend to move jobs, reviewing and updating your resume is a good exercise.
-It makes you aware of your achievements as well as shortcomings in the past years.
-While you are at it, refresh your online profiles too.
+It makes you aware of your achievements as well as shortcomings.
+While you’re at it, refresh your online profiles too.
 Update your skills, professional designations, seminars taken, and other career achievements.
 Someone might just notice your profile and offer you your dream job.
 You’ll never know!

 Find a mentor or become a mentor

-If you are stuck in a rut and don’t know how to proceed, reach out to a possible mentor.
+If you are stuck in a rut and don’t know how to proceed, reach out to a mentor.
 It can be a person within your organization that can help you learn about industry-related skills and provide tips and inspiration.
 It can also be someone within your professional circles (you may meet one when you volunteer).
 Read Feeling lost in your career?
 Find a mentor! to learn about mentorship programs in Manitoba.
 However, if you wish to help out a fellow newcomer by sharing your experience, then become a mentor.
 You can ask your nearest Immigrant serving organization for opportunities, or apply to English Online’s Career e-Mentor program.
-It’s a great way of giving back while reviewing your career journey.
+It’s a great way of giving back.

 Set new goals